Zebra: In-Context Generative Pretraining for Solving Parametric PDEs: Abstract

 \section{Abstract}

-Solving time-dependent parametric partial differential equations (PDEs) is challenging, as models must adapt to variations in parameters such as coefficients, forcing terms, and boundary conditions.
-Data-driven neural solvers either train on data sampled from the PDE parameters distribution in the hope that the model generalizes to new instances or rely on gradient-based adaptation and meta-learning to implicitly encode the dynamics from observations.
+Solving time-dependent parametric partial differential equations (PDEs) is challenging for data-driven methods, as these models must adapt to variations in parameters such as coefficients, forcing terms, and initial conditions.
+State-of-the-art neural surrogates perform adaptation through gradient-based optimization and meta-learning to implicitly encode the variety of dynamics from observations.
 This often comes with increased inference complexity.
 Inspired by the in-context learning capabilities of large language models (LLMs), we introduce \texttt{Zebra}, a novel generative auto-regressive transformer designed to solve parametric PDEs without requiring gradient adaptation at inference.
-By leveraging in-context information during both pre-training and inference, \texttt{Zebra} dynamically adapts to new tasks by conditioning on input sequences that incorporate context trajectories or preceding states.
-This approach enables \texttt{Zebra} to flexibly handle arbitrarily sized context inputs and supports uncertainty quantification through the sampling of multiple solution trajectories.
-We evaluate \texttt{Zebra} across a variety of challenging PDE scenarios, demonstrating its adaptability, robustness, and superior performance compared to existing approaches. \textit{GitHub page}: \href{https://github.com/LouisSerrano/zebra}{https://github.com/LouisSerrano/zebra}.
+By leveraging in-context information during both pre-training and inference, \texttt{Zebra} dynamically adapts to new tasks by conditioning on input sequences that incorporate context example trajectories.
+As a generative model, \texttt{Zebra} can be used to generate new trajectories and allows quantifying the uncertainty of the predictions.
+We evaluate \texttt{Zebra} across a variety of challenging PDE scenarios, demonstrating its adaptability, robustness, and superior performance compared to existing approaches.